A traumatic brain injury (TBI) involves damage to brain tissue and is classified in one of two categories:

-Due to the complicated nature of medical cases, it takes an experienced brain injury attorney in Myrtle Beach to prove your injury's cause and determine who should be held accountable.
+Due to the complicated nature of medical cases, it takes an experienced brain injury attorney to prove your injury's cause and determine who should be held accountable.

 If you or a loved one are facing the high cost of a brain injury and the devastating long-term effects, trust David Taylor Law.
 Our South Carolina-based team will take the time to learn the details of your traumatic brain injury (TBI) case, offering support and encouragement as we pursue maximum compensation.